-Participants may report a Title IX complaint either orally, in writing, or via phone to the CEA CAPA Program or Center Director or any other CEA CAPA employee in the United States or abroad.
+Participants may report sex discrimination and sexual misconduct incidents either verbally, in writing, or via phone to the CEA CAPA Site Director or any other CEA CAPA employee in the United States or abroad.
 Ideally reports should be made as soon as possible following an incident; however, CEA CAPA accepts reports at any time during the program term.
 If a report is shared towards the end of a program, CEA CAPA's response may be limited due to time constraints.
-Should a report be shared with CEA CAPA after the official program has ended, the Complainant or Respondent will be directed to report the incident with their Home Institution Title IX office or local law enforcement.
+Should a report be shared with CEA CAPA after the official program has ended, the Complainant or Respondent will be directed to report the incident with their Home Institution or local law enforcement.

-Participants filing a report against an onsite program staff or faculty member should report the complaint to their Program or Center Director or the Vice President of Health, Safety, Security and Risk Management.
-Participants filing a complaint against a U.S. based CEA CAPA staff member should report the complaint to the Vice President of Health, Safety, Security and Risk Management or the Executive Vice President of Human Resources.
+Participants filing a report against an onsite program staff or faculty member should report the complaint to their Site Director or the Vice President of Health, Safety, Security and Risk Management.
+Participants filing a complaint against a U.S. based CEA CAPA staff member should report the complaint to the Vice President of People Operations or Vice President of Health, Safety, Security and Risk Management.